Title

 The Internal Revenue Law of 1904 in the Philippines imposed taxes and penalties on various professions, establishments, and occupations, with specific amounts and exemptions outlined in each section, ultimately repealing existing tax laws and regulations.

-The Collector of Internal Revenue shall be appointed by the Civil Governor, with the advice and consent of the Philippine Commission, and shall receive a salary at the rate of eight thousand pesos per annum.
+The chief officer is the Collector of Internal Revenue, appointed by the Civil Governor with the advice and consent of the Philippine Commission.

-Under the direction of the Secretary of Finance and Justice, the Collector has general superintendence of the assessment and collection of all taxes and excises imposed by the Act or its amendments, preparation and distribution of regulations, direction and instructions, and submission of reports concerning the Bureau's proceedings and collections.
+Under the Secretary of Finance and Justice, he has general superintendence of assessment and collection of all taxes and excises imposed by the Act and performs other duties required by law.

-Any internal-revenue officer who divulges any official information or trade secrets obtained in the performance of official duties shall be fined not more than two thousand pesos and imprisoned for a term of not less than one year nor more than five years.
+Divulging or making known information or trade secrets/operations/style/apparatus of a manufacturer visited in official duties is punishable by a fine not more than two thousand pesos and imprisonment from not less than one nor more than five years.

 Analyze Cases Smarter, Faster